tusharsadhwani/blog/src/pages/post/builtins.md

 self=<__main__.C object at 0x7f90762461f0>, x=5
 ```

-It shows that a function defined inside a class really is just a function, with `self` just being an object being passed.
-The object syntax `c.method(x)` is just cleaner syntax to write `C.method(c, x)`.
+It shows that a function defined inside a class really is just a function, with `self` being just an object that is passed as the first argument.
+The object syntax `c.method(x)` is just a cleaner way to write `C.method(c, x)`.

 Now here's a slightly different question.
 If `vars` shows all methods inside a class, then why does this work?